-- Won the 2016 US Open National Playoffs Mixed Doubles Championship to earn a main-draw mixed doubles wild card into the 2016 US Open. - Played for the University of Michigan, graduating in 2015 as the Wolverines' all-time leader in singles wins, with 129, and combined wins, with 258. - Also played in the NCAA singles tournament all four years of her collegiate career-the first Wolverine in school history to do so. - Holds one USTA Pro Circuit singles title (\$10,000 Evansville, Ind., in 2013) and one ITF Pro Circuit singles title (\$10,000 Mexico City in 2016). - Holds nine USTA Pro Circuit/ITF Pro Circuit doubles titles, including three titles this year.
+- Won the 2016 US Open National Playoffs Mixed Doubles Championship to earn a main-draw mixed doubles wild card into the 2016 US Open. - Played for the University of Michigan, graduating in 2015 as the Wolverines' all-time leader in singles wins, with 129, and combined wins, with 258. - Also played in the NCAA singles tournament all four years of her collegiate career-the first Wolverine in school history to do so. - Holds one USTA Pro Circuit singles title (\$10,000 Evansville, Ind., in 2013) and one ITF Pro Circuit singles title (\$10,000 Mexico City in 2016). - Holds seven USTA Pro Circuit/ITF Pro Circuit doubles titles, including one title this year at the new USTA National Campus in Orlando.